 - Attend open auditions that don't require an agent sign-posting.

-- Don't reject any opportunities.
+- Think carefully before rejecting any opportunities.
 You will most probably have to work in a voluntary role at first in order to build-up crucial experience, credits and contacts.

 If you need more information why not check out some of the resources below to help you to research a sector in more depth.